Angelica Panganiban: Recent roles (2013–present)

 In 2014, Panganiban top-billed a comedy-satire film, Beauty in a Bottle with Angeline Quinto and Assunta de Rossi.
 She starred in a romantic comedy film entitled That Thing Called Tadhana opposite JM De Guzman.
 This was one of the entries in the 2014 Cinema One Originals Film Festival where Panganiban was hailed as Best Actress for two consecutive years.
 She also received an Achievement in Acting nomination in the 2015 Guam International Film Festival for her exceptional performance as Mace Castillo in the said movie.

 Panganiban played the iconic character of Madam Claudia Buenavista, originally portrayed by Jean Garcia, in the 2015 remake of Pangako Sa ’Yo.

-In late 2015, as Banana Nite ended its two-year run, her gag show, Banana Split which celebrated its 7th Anniversary was renamed into Banana Sundae and took a new timeslot.
+In late 2015, as Banana Nite ended its two-year run, her gag show, Banana Split which celebrated its 7th anniversary was renamed into Banana Sundae and took a new timeslot.
 Additions to the group were: JC De Vera, Jessy Mendiola, Jobert Austria, and Pokwang.

 Continuously showcasing her versatility in acting, Panganiban garnered Best Drama Actress and Best Comedy Actress nominations in the 29th PMPC Star Awards for Television for Pangako Sa ’Yo and Banana Split, respectively.

 On July 17, 2020, it was announced that Panganiban is joining the series on the upcoming Kapamilya Channel's Walang Hanggang Paalam, after Julia Montes and Nadine Lustre are backed out.

 She also announced that Walang Hanggang Paalam will be her last drama show as she will retire from teleseryes but clarified that she would not leave ABS-CBN and acting altogether.

+In June 2025, Panganiban made her theater debut in Dont Meow for Me, Catriona, directed by Tony Go Yadao.